 The data on Discover Uni is called the Unistats dataset.
 We operate the Unistats data collection in partnership with the Higher Education Statistics Agency (HESA).

-Discover Uni currently displays data from the 2019 Unistats dataset.
-This dataset contains information about courses that will run in the 2020-21 academic year.
+Discover Uni currently displays data from the 2020 Unistats dataset.
+This dataset contains information relevant to courses that will run in the 2021-22 academic year.

-Although the data collection completed on 16 August 2019, providers can update their existing information on Discover Uni by resubmitting their data to HESA (universities and alternative providers) or the Office for Students (further education colleges).
+Providers can update their existing information on Discover Uni by resubmitting their data to HESA.

 Newly registered providers in England are required to submit and sign off a Unistats return within two months of the date of registration.